-Wake on LAN
+• Wake on LAN (WOL)

 Wake on LAN is an Ethernet computer networking standard that allows a computer to be turned on or woken up by a network message.
-The message usually is sent by a program running on another computer on the same LAN.
+The message is usually sent by a program running on another computer on the same local area network.

-Wake on Ring
+• Wake on Ring